3DLables/3DLabeler/README.md

 # 3DLabeler
-Deep learning library to label points on 3D objects, generally MRI data.
+Deep learning library to label points on 3D objects, generally MRI and CT images.